zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 the highest score is compacted.

-When compacting L0 the only special case to consider is that after picking the primary L0 file to compact, it will check other L0 files for to determine the degree to which they overlap.
+When compacting L0 the only special case to consider is that after picking the primary L0 file to compact, it will check other L0 files to determine the degree to which they overlap.
 This is an attempt to avoid some I/O, we can expect L0 compactions to usually if not always be "all L0 files".